26 tech gifts everyone on your list will love | CNN Underscored

 Having a great keyboard is key to staying productive, whether you’re at home or finding your way back to the office.
 If the person on your list needs a new one, the $39 Logitech K380 is one of the best we’ve tested for the price.
 This attractive, compact wireless keyboard feels great to use, and while it’s built to pair effortlessly with Apple devices, it’ll also work with your Chromebook or Windows PC.
 Better yet, you can switch between your Mac, iPad and iPhone on the fly, making it a perfect companion both during and after the workday.

 For $49.99, the Echo Dot acts as a speaker, a helper and — depending on the color you choose — some nice home decor.
-It’s our budget pick for a smart speaker and for good reason.
-The 4th Gen Echo Dot has a functional design that offers rich, crisp audio and easy access to Alexa for all sorts of asks.
-If you’re cool with more basic sounds, the 3rd Gen Echo Dot is a more affordable option at $24.99.
+It’s our budget pick for a smart speaker for good reason.
+The 4th-Gen Echo Dot has a functional design that offers rich, crisp audio and easy access to Alexa for all sorts of asks.
+If you’re cool with more basic sounds, the 3rd-Gen Echo Dot is a more affordable option at $24.99.

 Casetify Clouds Phone Case (starting at $40; casetify.com)

-Regardless of which phone you have, it’s safe to say that a case is important and what about one that can put a smile on your face?
-Well, Casetify’s Cloud case (available for a bevy of iPhones and Samsung Galaxy devices) pairs a clear or shiny back with a gorgeous set of inspiring clouds.
-Better yet, it’s made from recyclable materials and delivers over 6-foot drop protection.
+Regardless of which phone you have, it’s safe to say that a case is important, so why not choose one that can put a smile on your face?
+Casetify’s Cloud case (available for a bevy of iPhones and Samsung Galaxy devices) pairs a clear or shiny back with a gorgeous set of inspiring clouds.
+Better yet, it’s made from recyclable materials and delivers drop protection from over 6 feet.

 Razer Pro Click Mini ($79.99; razer.com)